Kurtyjlee/Complex-QA/README.md

 # Complex Question Answering with Large Language models
-This project aims to investigate biases within large language models by generating questions from articles of different context and evaluating the model's long form responses to the source articles (Ground truth).
+This project aims to investigate biases within large language models by generating questions from articles of different context and evaluating the model's long-form responses to the source articles (Ground truth).
 This README provides instructions on how to use the Question-Answering pipeline and how to replicate results.

 ## Experimental Design